Liuqian0501/elements-of-programming-interview/09-binary-tree/9.5-Sum the root-to-leaf paths in a binary tree/README.md

-# 9.5-Sum the root-to-leaf paths in a binary tree
+# 9.4-Compute the LCA when nodes have parent pointers

 >  1 keep the update rule in mind.
 If the program stagnate， pay more attention to update rule cause that might be wrong.